defrijay/fullstack-intern-test/backend/README.md

 # Fullstack Intern Backend Test - PT Aksamedia Mulia Digital - Backend

-This repository contains the implementation for the Backend Developer Intern test at PT Aksamedia Mulia Digital, where the task is to create APIs with Laravel and MySQL/MariaDB.
+This repository contains the implementation for the Backend Developer Intern test at PT Aksamedia Mulia Digital, where the task is to create APIs with Laravel and MySQL.

 ## Tech Stack